Exabyte-io/documentation/docs/materials/properties.md

 # Example properties

-Exact set of Materials properties that have to be supplied to and can be extracted as a result of a Workflow vary based on the type of Workflow and models/methods included therein.
+Exact set of Materials properties that have to be supplied to, and can be extracted as a result of, a Workflow vary based on the type of Workflow and models/methods included therein.

 ## Results

-Below we provide example properties extracted by the using [Density Functional Theory](/models/dft) (DFT) as simulation results:
+Below we provide example properties extracted by using [Density Functional Theory](/models/dft/overview.md) (DFT) as model.

 | Property          | Overview    |
 |:----------------- |:------------|